 HISTORY OF PRIDE MONTH

-The original organizers of Pride Month chose June to pay tribute to the Stonewall uprising that happened in June of 1969 in New York City.
+One of the biggest Pride Month facts is that the original organizers of Pride Month chose June to pay tribute to the Stonewall uprising that happened in June of 1969 in New York City.
 The uprising helped spark the modern gay rights movement.

 WHAT DO THE ABBREVIATIONS MEAN?

 LGBT is an acronym meaning lesbian, gay, bisexual, and transgender.
 The term sometimes is extended to LGBTQ or even LGBTQIA to include queer, intersex, and asexual groups.
 Queer is an umbrella term for non-straight people.
 Intersex refers to those whose sex is not clearly defined because of genetic, hormonal or biological differences.
 Asexual describes those who don't experience sexual attraction.